 Here is Giada de Laurentis’ limoncello recipe:

-If you've never had limoncello, you're missing out because it's delicious.
+If you've never had limoncello, you're missing out.
+It's a special, delicious treat.
 You could pair it with some biscotti and have yourself a holiday theme.

 Blackberry Liqueur (Creme de Mure)

-Since blackberries are still around in mid- to late autumn, I thought a blackberry liqueur would be a delicious inclusion:
+Since blackberries are still around in mid- to late autumn, a blackberry liqueur might make a delicious (and practical) holiday gift.

 This recipe doesn’t turn out exactly like the store-bought stuff; it’s better.
-Be sure to tell your giftees to keep refrigerated!
+Be sure to tell your giftees to keep it refrigerated.

-This is another very easy but delicious recipe:
+This is another very easy yet very delicious recipe:

 Homemade Vanilla Extract

 Okay, this isn’t a homemade drink, but it does require vodka, and it could not be simpler--two ingredients!
 And people appreciate it because, hey, vanilla extract is expensive.